johnthagen/python-blueprint/README.md

 To configure PyCharm 2018.3 and newer to align to the code style used in this project:

-- Settings | Search "Hard wrap at"
+- Settings | Search "Hard wrap at" (Note, this will be automatically set by `.editorconfig`)
   - Editor | Code Style | General | Hard wrap at: 99

 - Settings | Search "Optimize Imports"